Quick Summary

 Rajendra Chola II | 1052-1064 AD | Primarily focused on maintaining the vast empire inherited from his predecessors.
 He successfully defended Chola territories from rebellions in Sri Lanka and countered challenges from the Western Chalukyas. | 1.
 Suppressed rebellions in Sri Lanka.
 2. Defended against the Western Chalukyas.
 3. Maintained a strong and prosperous Chola empire. | The defender and administrator. |

-In 1246, Rajendra Chola III was declared king of the Chola Dynasty.
-He succeeded Rajaraja Chola III.
-He undertook the revival of the defeated Chola regions.
-His epigraphs found on the borders of Cuddappah are evidence of his reign in the north.
-The Pandya War marks the end of the centuries-long rule of the Cholas.
+In 1246, Rajendra Chola III succeeded Rajaraja Chola III as king of the Chola Dynasty.
+He revived the defeated Chola regions, and his epigraphs found on the borders of Cuddappah are evidence of his reign in the north.
+The Pandya War marked the end of the centuries-long rule of the Cholas.
 The Pandyan Empire overtook Chola territories in Tamil Nadu.

 The Hoysalas succeeded in dividing the powers in Tamil Nadu.
-Their strategy was to target the two most prominent kingdoms— The Cholas and Pandyas.
+Their strategy targeted the two most prominent kingdoms— The Cholas and Pandyas.
 They provoked one kingdom against the other.
-This prevented either of the kingdoms from peaking their domain.
+This prevented either of the kingdoms from expanding their domain.
 Jatvarman Sundara Pandya I vanquished the Chola Dynasty.
 He expelled the Hoysala’s interference and annihilated their king.

 The Cholas imprisoned and enslaved Pandyans across three centuries.
 As the Chola Dynasty met its fate, the Pandyans made the remaining Cholas their chieftains.
 Some of the officials preserved their rule until the British Invasion.
 A further mention in the 16th century states Pandya’s defeat against the Cholas.
 Veerasekhara, a Chola Chief, has led the mission.

-Rajendra Chola I, also known as Gangaikonda Chola (The Conqueror of Ganges), was a pivotal figure in shaping the Chola Dynasty’s legacy.
+Rajendra Chola I, also known as Gangaikonda Chola (The Conqueror of Ganges), was pivotal in shaping the Chola Dynasty’s legacy.
 Here’s a breakdown of his significant contributions:

-Overall, Rajendra Chola I’s contributions secured the Chola Dynasty’s place as a powerful empire.
-His military conquests, emphasis on naval power, patronage of the arts, and focus on economic development all played a significant role in shaping the Chola legacy.
+Rajendra Cholan I’s contributions secured the Chola Dynasty’s place as a powerful empire.
+His military conquests, emphasis on naval power, patronage of the arts, and focus on economic development all significantly shaped the Chola legacy.

-While Rajendra Chola I is often remembered for his vast conquests, Rajendra Chola II, who inherited a sprawling empire, also made significant contributions to the Chola Dynasty.
+While Chola King I is often remembered for his vast conquests, Rajendra Chola II, who inherited a sprawling empire, made significant contributions to the Chola Dynasty.
 Here’s a look at his key achievements:

-While his reign wasn’t marked by large-scale conquests like his predecessor, his contributions were crucial in maintaining the empire’s power and ensuring a smooth transition to future rulers.
+While large-scale conquests like his predecessor didn’t mark his reign, his contributions were crucial in maintaining the empire’s power and ensuring a smooth transition to future rulers.

 Rajendra Chola III ruled during a challenging period for the Chola Dynasty.
 The empire’s grip on power was weakening due to internal conflicts and external pressures.
 However, his contributions deserve recognition: